ClapeyronThermo/Clapeyron.jl/docs/src/tutorials/basics_model_construction.md

     vdW1fRule()
     ```

-  * ``G_E``-mixing rules where an activity coefficient model is used in conjunction with the cubic equation of state:
+  * ``G_E``-mixing rules where an activity coefficient model is used in conjunction with a cubic equation of state:

     ```julia
     julia> model = PR(["methanol","benzene"];mixing=HVRule,activity=UNIFAC)